Christmas travel checklist

 1. Plan ahead

 If you’re feeling overwhelmed by the number and variety of tasks to tackle, it’s never too soon to start planning.
-A to-do list will help you to stay in control so find a system that works for you.
+A to-do list could help you feel in control.

 Why not try something more tech-savvy?
-You can compile an Excel spreadsheet or download a productivity app such as Remember the Milk.
-Don’t forget to check whether you need extra home or travel insurance – if you’re a Benenden Health member you can enjoy discounts on both.
+You can compile an Excel spreadsheet or download a productivity app such as Remember the Milk that you can use on your phone or tablet.

 2. Travel plans

 Avoid last-minute stress by checking the expiry dates of important travel documents such as passports.
-If you’re travelling within Europe, don't forget your EHIC insurance card.
-You can apply for, or renew, your EHIC card, here.
+If you’re travelling within Europe, you can apply for, or renew, your EHIC card here.

 Travelling somewhere new can heighten anxiety so do your research and make arrangements well in advance.
 If you’re travelling with friends or family, it makes sense to discuss the route ahead of the trip.
 This can help to avoid stressful differences of opinion.
 Download maps and check directions so that you can estimate journey times.